 So.
 I was determined not to read Twilight last year when everyone was going on and on about it.
-I’m not really into Young Adult novels or vampires.
+I’m not really into YA or vampires.
 But I finally decided I might as well see what all the fuss was about.
 Fast-forward two months later and I had read all four books in the series, seen the movie, and bought the soundtrack.
-Please don’t judge me.
+Don’t judge.

 I thought it would be fun to take a look at both Bella’s modest home in Forks, Washington, and the contemporary, light-filled house Edward’s family lives in.